Accetto miracoli

-Accetto miracoli ("Accept Miracles") is the seventh studio album by Italian singer-songwriter Tiziano Ferro, released on 22 November 2019 through Virgin Records and Universal Music Italy.
+Accetto miracoli ("I Accept Miracles") is the seventh studio album by Italian singer-songwriter Tiziano Ferro, released on 22 November 2019 through Virgin Records and Universal Music Italy.

 The Spanish version of the album is titled Acepto milagros was published on 29 November 2019.

 Composition

 The album was produced by Tiziano Ferro himself with Timbaland, Angel López, Federico Vindver, Davide Tagliapietra and Julio Reyes Copello, with writing contribution by Giordana Angi.
 In an interview with Vogue Italia, Ferro explained the meaning of the album and his decision to collaborate with Timbaland:

 Sometimes we have to surrender to our fate, without forcing the trend.
 It is in that instant that miracles happen and things turn out better than we expected.
 Accetto miracoli for me represents a new beginning, a change I felt the need for, yet without having planned it.
 After all, everything compared to 2016 has changed.
 I found myself living in a different place, California, which I did not love but learned to discover.
 I did not expect to embark, then, on a relationship that would lead to a marriage with Victor Allen, but now my family is there, with all the needs and choices that this can entail.
 I needed to get out of a certain comfort zone, also find renewed creativity.
 Meeting a music guru like Timbaland, who has always been my idol and who became the producer of the new album, forced me to put myself out there as a student again.
 This record is the result of a micro-crisis that turned into a creative crisis.